KonduitAI/konduit-serving/ADRs/0002-Use_swagger_annotations_for_generating_client_APIs.md

           writeOnly: true
 ```

-And from this yaml we can generate our clients using [openapi-generator](https://github.com/OpenAPITools/openapi-generator) by running something like:
+And from this yaml the clients will be generated using [openapi-generator](https://github.com/OpenAPITools/openapi-generator).
+For example:

 ```bash
 java -jar openapi-generator-cli.jar generate -i openapi.yaml -g python -o python_api_client
 ```

-The above command will generate the python clients for us and also the related docs for using the API in python.
+The above command will generate the python clients for us and the related docs for using the API in python.
+ This will be a similar process for other languages as well.

 ## Consequences

 ### Advantages
 - Documentation and maintenance will be easier.
 - Ability to create clients for any language that's supported by openapi-generator.
-- We won't have to maintain our own codegen for generating python clients.
+- Getting rid of konduit-serving codegen for generating python clients.

 ### Disadvantages
-- Required code refactoring and can take time.
+- Required code refactoring will take time.
-- We'll strictly have to adhere to how openapi wants us to define our APIs so, we'll lose a bit of flexibility there.
+- Strictly adhering to what openapi allows for APIs to be defined, we'll lose a bit of flexibility there.
-- Since some of the generated APIs might be lacking so we'll have to write a small layer of wrapper APIs on top of the generate code and docs.
-So, that will take additional time.
+- Since some generated APIs might be lacking, so we'll have to write a small layer of wrapper APIs on top of the generated code and docs.
+That will take additional time.

+## Discussion

+### 01. How are we going to integrate the generated endpoint API docs into Gitbook?

+Gitbook doesn't have a way to integrate open api specification like readme [did](https://preview.readme.io/), but it's [open-source](https://github.com/readmeio/api-explorer).
+We can use that to showcase our REST APIs.
+Other way we can do is to generate [static html](https://raw.githack.com/swagger-api/swagger-codegen/master/samples/html/index.html) pages and update them through CSS.
+Another option is to use [swagger-ui](https://petstore.swagger.io/?_ga=2.10633204.1573157324.1584626439-1599309769.1584031022).
+Gitbook does has an option to define endpoint APIs as documented [here](https://docs.gitbook.com/editing-content/rich-content/with-command-palette#api-methods).
+We'll look into how much we can use Gitbook's functionality to publish our documents first and then look at the other mentioned options.

+### 02. What are the restrictions we'll face with the usage of swagger-annotations?

+One thing is not being able to freely define functions, and their overloads since we'll have to make sure they fit together nicely with swagger annotations.
+Also, the generated APIs in different languages should be able to adapt our API framework.
+We can't use all kind of objects since some of those won't make sense for OpenApi.
+For example, using `Map<String, File>` as this won't work in sending multipart requests because swagger expects a `File[]` instead (these are the small things we'll have to be wary of).
+Also, we'll have to makes sure the generated APIs are easily extendable.

+### 03. What are we going to use wrapper layers for on top of the generated clients?
+ If we want numpy/INDArray types in our client APIs, there's no way to specify that in the openapi generator.
+The custom API layers on top of the generated clients will take care of that.
+These wrapper layers would be easier to maintain as compared to a fully maintained API client package for a specific language.